8 Biggest Talent Management Challenges

 Nevertheless, there is hope that 2021 might still turn out to a watershed for the talent management discipline for three good reasons:

 1. One of the biggest inhibitors to innovative talent management change programs in the past has been a shortage of boardroom sponsorship.
 We think the pandemic has helped management teams turn a corner.
 Old ways clearly don’t fit in the digital era.
 Executive sponsors are ready to change.
-They need to create an adaptive workforce able to respond to the pressures of market forces because, if they don’t, then to make ‘no decision’ might be the last decision they ever make.
+They need to create an adaptive workforce able to respond to the pressures of market forces because, if they don’t, then making ‘no decision’ might be the last decision they ever make.

 2. Digital technologies are becoming ever more enabling, and they are facilitating a faster pace of change.

-3. Millennials and zoomers are increasing their influence in the boardroom—and it will be them, who know that a ‘job for life’ is a pipe dream for most, that will dictate the agenda for talent management strategies in the future.
+3. Millennials and Zoomers are increasing their influence in the boardroom—and it will be them, who know that a ‘job for life’ is a pipe dream for most, that will dictate the agenda for talent management strategies in the future.

 That's a wrap for today.